MCP Server (Legacy Version)¶

 - Add a comment to

-inc_xxx: Contacting the on-duty engineer for handling. - Append a latest progress note to this Incident.
+inc_xxx: Contacting the on-duty team member for handling. - Append a latest progress note under this Incident.

 Incident Operation¶